Orange Suggests Strength, Endurance and Success

 Strava is the largest sports community in the world.
 It has over 100 million athletes from nearly 200 countries in its orange embellished platform.

 While Strava subscribers can currently record their efforts and exertions in more than 30 different activities, Strava began with cyclists.
 These pioneers of orange were called “avids”,6 and for Strava’s first years, the main “strivers” were cyclists.

 Zwift, the immersive online cycling experience that allows cyclists to ride their bikes through virtual worlds with the sensations of in real life group rides, races and workouts is all about orange too.

 And Continental, the multinational automotive and transportation company founded in 1871, brings the joy of orange to performance bicycle tires.
 The future of motion is orange.

 The Fiction of Orange

-A 2020 study by on the number of solo breakaways that have succeeded in the men’s peloton during the era of corporate teams and logo emblazoned jerseys revealed that solo flyers with orange as the predominant jersey color had a 71.9% greater chance of success than jerseys dominated by another color.
+A 2020 study by the University of Tennessee about the number of solo breakaways that have succeeded in the men’s peloton during the era of corporate teams and logo emblazoned jerseys revealed that solo flyers with orange as the predominant jersey color had a 71.9% greater chance of success than jerseys dominated by another color.

 An Event of Orange